yashw22/real-time-sports-data-stream/README.md

 - The backend (Node.js + Express) processes requests and communicates with a Kafka consumer.
 - Kafka facilitates event-driven communication between services.
 - A Python-based simulator acts as a Kafka producer, generating events for game simulations.
-- A PostgreSQL database stores relevant data.
+- A PostgreSQL database that stores relevant data.